 G. Devon is an English stronghold (based on expert opinion).

-The long list of Priority Species can be downloaded here (please note that the habitat and location information on this list is still being updated)
+The long list of Devon Species of Conservation Concern can be downloaded here (please note that the habitat and location information on this list is continually being updated)

 More information on the 96 Devon’s Special Species can be found on the Devon Local Nature Partnership website